Masks are now required to help prevent spread of COVID-19

 |You had dinner together while the person was infectious||You’re a coworker who briefly walked by to ask a question|

-A team at the Health Department works with people with COVID-19 to identify their close contacts.
+If someone tests positive for COVID-19, the Health Department works them to identify their close contacts.
+Timeframe, nature of contact and other factors can influence who is determined a close contact.
 This is called contact tracing.
-The team assesses each close contact for their exposure risk and gives them health guidance and recommendations for self-isolation or other restrictions.
+The contact tracers call each close contact to offer health guidance and recommendations for self-isolation or other restrictions.

 As the state reopens, Vermonters should consider keeping a contact journal – a list of other people who you have been in close contact with each day.
 If you do get sick, this would make it easier to get in touch with those people and so they can take proper precautions to prevent further spread of COVID-19.